gagoar/use-herald-action/README.md

 ### Using output

-These steps process the response payload by using step outputs:
+These steps process the response payload by using the action's outputs:

 ```yaml
 - name: Invoke foobarFunction Lambda